patternfly/patternfly-react/CONTRIBUTING.md

 ## Issues and Project Board

 We use issues to track work items, such as bug reports and feature requests.
-Issues can be found in the [issue tracker](https://github.com/patternfly/patternfly-react/issues) or [project board](https://github.com/patternfly/patternfly-react/projects/1).
+Issues can be found in the [issue tracker](https://github.com/patternfly/patternfly-react/issues) or on our [Zenhub project board](https://github.com/patternfly/patternfly-react/issues#workspaces/pf4-workspace-5b2142ff9499cb7cdaf1e632/board?repos=84372347).
+The [Zenhub extension](https://www.zenhub.com/extension) is required to view the project board.
 We use the project board to help visualize and manage status of an issue, and we use labels to help prioritize and identify issues.

 ### Issue Labels